abhpd-team/OEP-Frontend/README.md

 We're eagerly looking for contributors, Even if you're a **Graphics Designer** a **beginner or a pro at open source you're most welcome** ( Please read CONTRIBUTING.md for a much detailed workflow guide of how we manage contributions and releases )
 Pull requests and new bug findings are more than welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-> We're also looking for Maintainers who can help us with code reviews and helping others to contribute to our vision for the project.
+> We're also looking for Maintainers who have maintained an open source project before for their experience or someone who can help us with code reviews and helping others to contribute to our vision for the project.

 Though we strongly recommend to use the product first to get a feel of our goals and to really undestand what we're trying achieve.